Why Are People Ditching Hostinger? (And What to Use Instead)

 Starting Price: Free

-If you're building with Next.js, React, or other modern frameworks, Vercel is the obvious choice.
-We switched to it for this site, and it's been one of the best calls we've made.
-Hostinger simply can't compete in this space — these are totally different things.
+If you're building with Next.js, React, or other modern frameworks, Vercel isn't just a good option — it's the option.
+It's what we use for this very site, and switching to it was one of the better decisions we've made.
+Hostinger simply can't compete here; it's a different category entirely.

 Why It Beats Hostinger